 Nutrition

 Note: Sugars contained in this recipe are from naturally occurring sugars in fruits, vegetables or other natural sweeteners.
+Calories have been calculated for your convenience using My Fitness Pal and are based on the ingredients listed in the recipe card.

 Danah

-I’m on a low carb diet, can I skip the honey?
+Iโm on a low carb diet, can I skip the honey?
 Or use monk fruit sugar?

 Kim